Conditions of Carriage

 These Conditions may be altered from time to time and without notice.
-The set of Conditions which applies to you is the set which is in force at the time you purchase a ticket, Smartcard, pass, permit or other legitimate means of travel.
+The Conditions which apply to you is the set which is in force at the time you purchase a ticket, Smartcard, pass, permit or other legitimate means of travel.
 Where we refer to the term “ticket”, we treat this term to include a pass, permit or other legitimate means of travel unless the context otherwise requires.
 See our Ticketing Terms and Conditions for further details.

 Please note that these Conditions may also vary for services we operate for and on behalf of other organisations.
 Further, should you use tickets which we have issued to you but such tickets are valid on services of other bus operators outside London and the Go-Ahead Group or on railways, you are also subject to the regulations and conditions published by those companies when using their vehicles or trains.